 - a shorter overall survival was found in patients with non-small cell lung cancer who had vitamin D deficiency (1);

-- a meta-analysis of 7718 patients with colorectal cancer showed a 33% decreased risk of mortality with vitamin D was high (2);
+- a meta-analysis of 7718 patients with colorectal cancer showed a 33% decreased risk of mortality with higher vitamin D levels (2);

-- deficiencies in vitamin D linked to increased progression and mortality in melanoma (4);
+- vitamin D deficiency was correlated to increased risk for progression and mortality in melanoma (4);

-- a review of 303 women with breast cancer found increased mortality when the women were vitamin D deficient, regardless of lymph node status, stage or subtype (5);
+- a review of 303 women with breast cancer found increased mortality rates when women were vitamin D deficient, regardless of lymph node status, stage or subtype (5);

-- 5 year survival was significantly longer in stage I-III GI cancers (esophageal, gastric, colorectal) when vitamin D was optimal (6);
+- 5-year survival rates were significantly longer in stage I-III GI cancers (esophageal, gastric, colorectal) when vitamin D levels were optimal (6);

-- the VITAL trial followed 25,871 people with cancer over 5 years, and found that people who supplemented with vitamin D on a daily basis had decreased cancer specific mortality.
-The authors think this is due to vitamin D decreasing the risk of metastasis.
-When we decrease the risk of metastasis, we decrease the risk of recurrence (9).
+- the VITAL trial followed 25,871 people with cancer over a 5 year period, and found that people who supplemented with vitamin D on a daily basis had decreased cancer-specific mortality (9).

 VITAMIN D DECREASES SIDE EFFECTS AND INCREASES RESPONSE TO CHEMOTHERAPY

-The following studies have looked at how vitamin D interacts with chemotherapy:
+The following studies have looked at how vitamin D may improve response to chemotherapy, as well as how it may decrease side effects:

 - having sufficient vitamin D levels correlates to a higher likelihood of having a pathologic complete response to chemotherapy in locally advanced breast cancer (10);

-- vitamin D deficiency correlates with increased risk of radiation induced proctitis (11);
+- vitamin D deficiency correlates with an increased risk of radiation-induced proctitis (11);

 HOW TO TEST YOUR VITAMIN D LEVELS